griffin-h/superphot/docs/source/usage.rst

     OBS: 55452.6 g NULL  -2.915 10.422 nan -3.881
     ...

-Superphot includes a function that can parse data in this format (:func:`superphot.util.read_light_curve`).
+Superphot includes a function that can parse data in this format (:func:`superphot.fit.read_light_curve`).
 It should also be able to recognize a simple text format like this::

     # MWEBV: 0.0075